anon-8909/anon-tflow/README.md

 pip install -r requirements.txt pip install -e . # editable install for development
 ```
+There are 2 dependencies listed below that have been anonymised for install alongside this codebase.
+These are very minor alterations of publiclly available repositories, but are required for the experiments so provided here.
+- anon90-marginalTailAdaptiveFlow
+- anon90-nflows

 ## running experiments
 Scripts for configuring and running experiments are in `experiments/`.